SuReLI/LLAMN-code/README.md

-# Consolidation for Transfer in Reinforcement Learning
+# Distillation for Generalization in Reinforcement Learning

 This anonymous repository contains the code developed for the submitted paper "Neural Distillation as a State Representation Bottleneck in Reinforcement Learning".